kaliberjs/theming/readme.md

 Provides convenient, nestable theming for you React components.

 ## Motivation
 `@kaliber/theming` helps you build themable components, which automatically adapt to the theme they're used in.
-Nestable theming is traditionally a hairy CSS problem, which React's Context solves very elegantly.
+Nestable theming is traditionally a hairy CSS problem which React's Context helps you solve elegantly.
+This library is just a thin layer around such a Context, with a little bit of typing sprinkled into the mix.
+It aims to provide a common 'best practice'.

 ## Installation